 2021 LAT Workshops

-Here is the link to register for any or all workshops: https://learning.njea.org/organizer/hudco
+Here is the link to register for the workshop: https://learning.njea.org/organizer/hudco

 - Wednesday, March 24, 2021 – 4:30 P.M.
 Getting the Most Out of Google Meet to Support Learners

 If you have any questions, please feel free to reach out directly to Rocio Villarreal @ firstname.lastname@example.org

 Currently, every county association has an LAT, which organizes members for legislative and political action.
 Members of the NJEA Government Relations Committee and Congressional Contact Committee work with an NJEA lobbyist, the county association, and UniServ staff to inform LAT members about legislative, political and regulatory goals at the state and federal levels, as well as issues at the local and county association levels.
 LAT members bring this information back to their local associations, where members take action.
 This can include contacting elected or appointed officials, recruiting volunteers to work on campaigns, attending lobby days at the Legislature or the State Board of Education, and meeting with legislators.

 As a result of the LAT structure, many NJEA members have developed relationships with elected officials and become involved in campaigns.
 LAT members have played an important role in moving the regulatory, political and legislative program of the NJEA and the NEA forward.
 LAT members inundate legislators with phone calls and emails when bad bills are moving; they attend State Board lobby days and write letters to the board members to influence regulatory changes; and they help pro-public education candidates get elected by working on campaigns.